whilst

 Usage notes

-In American English, whilst is considered to be pretentious or archaic.
+In American English, whilst is generally considered to be pretentious, poetic, or archaic.
 The Penguin Working Words (1993) recommends while only, and notes that whilst is old-fashioned.
 The Cambridge Guide to English Usage (2004) and Webster’s Guide to English Usage (2004) comment on its regional character, and note that it is rare in American usage.
-It is thus safer to use only while in international English.
+It is used and understood more generally in International English.
 On the other hand, The American Heritage Guide to Contemporary Usage and Style (2005), writes that, “while using whilst runs the risk of sounding pretentious, it can sometimes add a literary or ironically formal note to a piece of writing”.

 Alternative forms